Home / Feros Talks Podcast / Unsaid, Untold / How to live life one-handed

 Mark 16:57

-Being told they are as they can be, where everyone can be but the main thing would be tried again, you know, if we went to Melbourne, and I want to try the place because, well, whatever the idea, we went to a place and we went to the Patriots [phonetic 18:20].
-But the access was a dirty, grabby, filthy garbage set.
+You know, we went to Melbourne, and I won’t say the place but we went to a place and we went to the pictures.
+But the access was a dirty, grabby, filthy garbage lift.
 And that was the only way we could get up to the second floor.
 And that is a brand new building.
-There’s someone has done a palm gray.
-And the only other access was an Escalade.
+Someone got their palm greased.
+And the only other access was an escalator.
 So, I can understand old building, that’s fine.
 I’ll cop that sweet.
-[Unintelligible 00:18:54] There is a lot of thing.
-And I don’t want to really know about it.
-But I think, the main thing would be just, politicians, or people of power, they can change thing.
-A lot of people can’t change and but those people can look at it and say, well hang on a minute.
-See, I’m in chamber, in Parliament, how would I did it?
+But when it’s a new building, with the new regulations make the doors automatic.
+Not a push door.
+And I don’t want to rave on about it.
+But I think, the main thing would be just, politicians, or people of power, they can change things.
+A lot of people can’t change things but those people can look at it and say, well hang on a minute.
+See, I’m in Canberra, in Parliament, how would I get out?
 How would I get down there with no exit?
-There’s no matter.
-So, it was not around the ground floor with a parliamentarian so, how about the gallery. [unintelligible 18:46].
-So, [Unintelligible 00:19:48] a whole lot of things that people can look at.
+There’s no ramp.
+So, if there’s no ramp around the ground floor where a parliamentarian goes, how about the gallery.
+How about the picture show.
+There’s whole lot of things that people can look at.

 Chantelle Ellem 19:53